lutimoth/100_Days_Python_Portfolio/README.md

 - Fundamentals of Python
 - Version updating and forking
 - API usage
+- Using Turtle and creating GUIs with TKInter
 - JSON in Python
 - Raising and understanding Error Messages